AdamFiejtek/animals-quiz/README.md

   * [Media](#media)
   * [Acknowledgments](#acknowledgments)

-<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # UX
 ## Target Audience
-Animal Quiz is a simple, but visually pleasant quiz for old and young alike!
+Animal Quiz is a simple, but visually pleasant quiz for old and young alike, however younger audience might find it more appealing :)!

 ## Project Goals
-- Main goal is to develop a simple quiz playable for all ages, which can be used to teach animal names in English
+- Main goal is to develop a simple quiz playable for all ages, which can be used to teach some facts about animals to the youngest - in English.
-- Appealing look as main target are young players
+- Appealing look and verys simple interface as main target are kids

 ## Usability